GalchenkoAlexander/gcp-cicd/cloudbuilds/README.md

 ## Test and deploy DAGs

-To test and deploy to Composer DAG's dir execute next command:
+To test and deploy to Composer DAG's dir execute the next command:

 ```
 gcloud builds submit \